 • Pain above the eyebrows

-Glaucoma is usually treated with eye drops that lower the pressure in the eye.
+Open angle glaucoma is usually treated with eye drops that lower the pressure in the eye.
 If you already have damage to the optic nerve, further vision loss can be prevented with use of drops.
 Angle closure glaucoma is initially treated with a laser to provide an alternate route for the flow of aqueous fluid.
 For glaucoma that does not respond to treatment with eye drops, Columbia Eye Clinic offers the most advanced glaucoma laser and surgery options.

 Schedule an appointment